-- 1. mRPAS requirements All mRPAS operators must follow all same rules as RPAS operators. mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
-Except for Advertised Events there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
+- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
+Except for Advertised Events here are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 RPAS Pilot CAR requirements.
-All RPAS pilots operating below 400'agl must have BASIC RPAS certification.
-RPAS pilots operating over 400'agl must have an Advanced RPAS certificate. - 3.
+All RPAS pilots using this site below 400' must have as a minimum BASIC RPAS certification.
+An Advanced RPAS Certificate is required for operation over 400'agl. - 3.
 Club/Site/Event requirements.
-All mRPAS/RPAS Pilots must have MAAC Wings, - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+All RPAS pilots shall have met the requirements of the MAAC wings program.
+New members shall successfully complete a first test flight under the observation of a ARCC club instructor before being permitted to fly at the ARCC field unattended. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400' agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.